ISECure WS Channel API API Reference

 Bank certificate enrollment

-The SEPA WebServices connection to the bank requires enrolling PKI certificate with the bank.
-The Admin mode can enroll certificates for different banks, but only one certificate per bank.
-The corresponding private key is stored encrypted with AWS KMS service.
+The SEPA WebServices connection to the bank requires enrolling a PKI certificate with the bank.
+Admin mode can enroll certificates for different banks, but only one certificate per bank.
+The corresponding private key is generated and stored encrypted with AWS KMS.

 Bank certificate sharing

 It is possible to share the same bank certificate with multiple accounts.
-Certificate sharing between accounts can be configured when accounts have the same API Key.
-Account that holds the certificate can share/unshare it with another account ( admin mode operation).
-Note that only the account that has the certificate can PGP export the certificate and corresponding private key.
-This allows creating e.g. one admin mode only account and multiple data mode only accounts, where the admin account shares its certificates with other data accounts.
+Certificate sharing can be configured when accounts have the same API key.
+The account that holds the certificate can share it with another account ( admin mode operation).
+Only the account that owns the certificate can PGP-export the certificate and corresponding private key.
+This allows one admin mode account to own certificates and share them with multiple data mode accounts.

-An account can never have multiple certificates per bank, be it shared or account's enrolled certificate.
-This is because the API requires identification of the bank, but not the certificate and private key pair.
+An account can never have multiple certificates per bank, whether shared or directly enrolled.
+The API identifies the bank, not an individual certificate/key pair.

 Access security